 Why Flood Insurance

 Far too many homeowners never think about needing flood insurance until it’s too late.
-There have been countless instances in Pennsylvania where rains cause the water to rise, or filled small streams, turning them into rivers that creep higher onto property and eventually into homes.
+There have been countless instances where rains cause the water to rise, or filled small streams, turning them into rivers that creep higher onto property and eventually into homes.

 Torrential rains can change everything in a fairly short amount of time.
 Flooding is devastating, but flood insurance can help keep you afloat.